massimo-marino/memvar/README.md

 `cmake 3.26.3` is used to compile the sources.

-The cmake file compiles with `C++17`.
+The cmake files compile with `C++20`.

 The unit tests are implemented in googletest: be sure you have installed googletest to compile.

 To run the performance tests, a RAM of 16GB is needed.
-If less RAM is available, just reduce the value of `historyCapacity` (line 15 in perfTest.cpp).
+If less RAM is available, just reduce the value of `historyCapacity` (line 16 in perfTest.cpp).

 ## Run Unit Tests